LOVINGLY SHADED SOPRANO”

 O P E R A N E W S | La damoiselle élue

-This summer, Véronique debuts with Washington Concert Opera as Miss Ellen (Lakmé) and returns to Des Moines Metro Opera as Peaseblossom/Tytania (cover) in A Midsummer Night's Dream.
-She looks forward to mainstage debuts with Arizona Opera and Berkshire Opera Festival in the 2022/23 season, making several exciting role debuts including Zerbinetta (Ariadne auf Naxos), Liesl (The Sound of Music), Pamina (Die Zauberflöte), and Musetta (La bohème).
-She the 1st Prize Winner of both the 2022 Mildred Miller Competition and the 2022 Zenith Opera Competition, as well as a 2021 Jensen Competition Finalist and a Laffont Competition district winner.
+In the 2022/23 season, Véronique debuted with Washington Concert Opera as Miss Ellen (Lakmé), won 1st Place in the Zenith Opera Competition, and returned to Des Moines Metro Opera as Peaseblossom/Tytania (cover) in A Midsummer Night's Dream.
+She spent much of the season with Arizona Opera, making several exciting role debuts including Zerbinetta (Ariadne auf Naxos), Liesl (The Sound of Music), Pamina (Die Zauberflöte), and Agatha (Frankenstein- workshop).
+She also debuted with Pacific Opera Project as Martesia in Vivaldi's Ercole su'l Termodonte (US premiere).

 “MELISMATIC DISPLAYS OF VOCAL DEXTERITY AND POWER”

 Véronique Filloux is the soprano playing Semele, a role that fits her youth and voice type very well.
 She displays the naivete, playfulness, and emerging self-determination of her character...
 Her coloratura and melismatic displays of vocal dexterity and power were impressive enough, but it was in the gentlest aria "O Sleep, why dost thou leave me" that the beauty of her voice comes to the fore."

 O P E R A G E N E | Semele